zitadel/zitadel/docs/docs/concepts/zitadel/objects/projects.md

 ## Roles

 A role consists of different attributes.
-For the authorization only the key is relevant, which must therefore be unique.
+Only the key is relevant to the authorization and must therefore be unique.
 The display name is only to provide a human-readable name if needed.
 And the group should enable a better handling in ZITADEL console, like give a user all the roles of a specific group.
 (Not implemented yet)